Cat: Coats

-The cat family (Felidae) can pass down many colors and patterns to their offspring.
-The domestic cat genes MC1R and ASIP allow color variety in their coats.
+The domestic cat genes MC1R and ASIP allow color variety in the coat.
 The feline ASIP gene consists of three coding exons.
 Three novel microsatellite markers linked to ASIP were isolated from a domestic cat BAC clone containing this gene to perform linkage analysis on 89 domestic cats segregated for melanism.
-The domestic cat family demonstrated a cosegregation between the ASIP allele and coat black coloration.
+The domestic cat family demonstrated a cosegregation between the ASIP allele and black coloration of the coat.

+Diet

+The cat is an obligate carnivore and has adapted to a low-fibre highly digestible meat diet.
+Cats have fewer enzymes capable of metabolising carbohydrates compared to omnivores.
+The cat lacks the ability to convert carotenoids to vitamin A; has an inability to synthesise enough vitamin D; inability to synthesise niacin from tryptophan; inability to synthesise cysteine, citrulline, and methionine; lacks glucokinase activity; and an intolerance to glutamic acid (which is low in animal tissue and high in plant matter).
+Taurine and arginine are essential for cats.
+Due to the inability to synthesise adequate amounts of citrulline a single meal lacking in arginine can be fatal to a cat.
+Cats cannot produce enough taurine and require dietary taurine; a lack of taurine will cause a cat to develop dilated cardiomyopathy.
+Commercial cat diets historically were lacking in taurine and dilated cardiomyopathy was a common issue until it was linked to taurine deficiency in a 1987 study.

 Senses

 Vision

 A cat's nictitating membrane is exposed as it blinks.

 Cats have excellent night vision and can see at one sixth the light level required for human vision.
 This is partly the result of cat eyes having a tapetum lucidum, which reflects any light that passes through the retina back into the eye, thereby increasing the eye's sensitivity to dim light.
 Large pupils are an adaptation to dim light.
 The domestic cat has slit pupils, which allow it to focus bright light without chromatic aberration.
 At low light, a cat's pupils expand to cover most of the exposed surface of its eyes.
 The domestic cat has rather poor color vision and only two types of cone cells, optimized for sensitivity to blue and yellowish green; its ability to distinguish between red and green is limited.
 A response to middle wavelengths from a system other than the rod cells might be due to a third type of cone.
 This appears to be an adaptation to low light levels rather than representing true trichromatic vision.
 Cats have a nictitating membrane, allowing them to blink without hindering their vision.